AbdulMoizQureshi-2640/LGMVIP-Web-Task-2/README.md

 ## Features

-- **Add Tasks**: Enter a new task in the input field and add it to your list by pressing the Enter key or clicking the add button.
-- **Mark as Completed**: Click the checkbox next to a task to mark it as completed.
-Completed tasks will have a strikethrough effect.
-- **Delete Tasks**: Click the delete button (x icon) to remove a task from your list.
+- **Add Student Details**: Enter your name, email, phone number, gender, and skills.
+- **Upload Picture**: Upload a picture as part of the registration.
+- **Display Data**: Submitted data is displayed on the right side of the form.
+- **Clear Form**: Reset the form fields with the clear button.
-- **Responsive Design**: The app is designed to be responsive and works well on both desktop and mobile devices.
+- **Responsive Design**: The form is designed to be responsive and works well on both desktop and mobile devices.
-- **User-Friendly Interface**: Simple and clean interface for easy task management.
+- **User-Friendly Interface**: Simple and clean interface for easy data entry and viewing.

 ## Technologies Used

 - **HTML**: For structuring the web page.
 - **CSS**: For styling the web page.
 - **JavaScript**: For adding interactivity to the web page.
-- **Bootstrap Icons**: For icons used in the app.

 ## Code Overview

 ### HTML

-The HTML file contains the structure of the to-do list web app, including the input field, add button, and the container for the task list.
+The HTML file contains the structure of the student registration form, including input fields for name, email, phone, gender, skills, and picture upload.
+It also includes buttons for submitting and clearing the form.

 ### CSS

-The CSS file styles the web app, ensuring a clean and user-friendly interface.
-It includes styles for the input field, add button, task items, and background.
+The CSS file styles the registration form and display area, ensuring a clean and user-friendly interface.
+It includes styles for the input fields, buttons, and the display of submitted data.

 ### JavaScript

-The JavaScript file adds functionality to the web app, including adding new tasks, marking tasks as completed, and deleting tasks.
-It uses event listeners to handle user interactions and updates the DOM accordingly.
-It includes 2 phases one is that the tasks are stored in local storage which I comment due to hosting on github.
-If this project run on computer or PC then for the local storage the line 8 & 45 in script.js file should be uncomment  and line 11 will be commented.
+The JavaScript file adds functionality to the registration form, including adding new student details, displaying the submitted data, and resetting the form.
+It uses event listeners to handle form submissions and updates the DOM accordingly.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to create an issue or submit a pull request.

+## Acknowledgements
+- Inspiration from various online tutorials and resources.